hackclub/hackclub/workshops/ar_with_echoar/README.md

 ## A bit of styling

-Inside the styles.css file, we can add a bit of styling to make our site look better.
+Inside the `style.css` file, we can add a bit of styling to make our site look better.
 First, we can tell our modal viewer to use the full screen and give it a background color.

 ```css
 #modal-viewer {